HemulGM/System.Defer/README.md

 That is, for example, we created an object, after creation we write how to release it and it will be released automatically after exiting the block.

 The mechanism works on the basis of interfaces.

+> Throwing an exception in a block does not prevent the release of the object.

 ## Using